wjr1985/dlfm/README.md

 | {{album}}   | Track's album name        |
 | {{name}}    | Track name                |

-Also if you want to ignore not critic errors, change "*endless_mode*" to "true", else feel it with "false"
+Also if you want to ignore not critic errors, change "*endless_mode*" to "true", else fill it with "false"

 ## When you're done